Acral Mutilation Syndrome (AMS) in dogs

 Since AMS is a genetic disease, prevention plays an important role:

-• Genetic testing: Genetic testing can identify carriers of the mutation to enable targeted breeding and minimize the spread of the disease.
+• Genetic tests: Genetic testing can identify carriers of the mutation, enabling targeted breeding and minimizing the spread of the disease.

-• Responsible Breeding: Breeders should only breed dogs that are not carriers of the AMS mutation to reduce the risk of inheriting the disease.
+• Responsible breeding: Breeders should only breed dogs that are not carriers of the AMS mutation in order to reduce the risk of inheriting the disease.

-Treating acral mutational syndrome requires a comprehensive and individualized approach tailored to the specific needs of the affected dog.
-A combination of medical therapy, behavior modification, physical barriers, dietary changes and, if necessary, surgical intervention can significantly improve the quality of life of affected dogs.
-Early diagnosis and consistent treatment are crucial to slowing the progression of the disease and ensuring the dog's well-being.
+Treating acral mutilation syndrome requires a comprehensive and individualized approach tailored to the specific needs of the affected dog.
+A combination of medical therapy, behavior modification, physical barriers, dietary changes, and, if necessary, surgical intervention can significantly improve the quality of life for affected dogs.
+Early diagnosis and consistent treatment are crucial to slow the progression of the disease and ensure the dog's well-being.

-Frequently asked questions (FAQ) about Acral Mutation Syndrome (AMS)
+Frequently Asked Questions (FAQ) about Acral Mutilation Syndrome (AMS)

-Early Symptoms: Early signs include frequent licking and nibbling on the paws that goes beyond normal grooming behavior.
+Early symptoms: The first signs include frequent licking and nibbling of the paws, which goes beyond normal grooming behavior.

-Progressive Symptoms: Over time, the behavior may become more intense and result in open sores, infection, and tissue loss.
+Progressive symptoms: Over time, the behavior can intensify and lead to open wounds, infections, and tissue loss.

 Neurological symptoms: Although pain sensitivity in the distal extremities is reduced, motor skills and spinal reflexes usually remain intact.